 A screenshot from the MCO Workspace.
 By using the slider bars on the left, clinicians are able to investigate trade-offs between target coverage and organ sparing during treatment planning.
 Here they will see the impact of these trade-offs on the dose volume histograms, the 3D dataset and on their clinical goals.

-Licensed from the Fraunhofer Institute for Industrial Mathematics (Fraunhofer ITWM) in Germany, the MCO tool was developed by Dr. Karl-Heinz Kuefer, Division Director Optimization at Fraunhofer ITWM, and his team.
+Using technology licensed from the Fraunhofer Institute for Industrial Mathematics (Fraunhofer ITWM) in Germany, the MCO tool in Eclipse was developed in collaboration with Dr. Karl-Heinz Kuefer, Division Director Optimization at Fraunhofer ITWM, and his team.
 Dr. Kuefer’s field is mathematics, and MCO was one of the topics he has been working on since his PhD thesis.
 “I began working on its application to radiotherapy in 1996 when a PhD student asked for my help in the mathematics of radiotherapy planning.
 Modeling treatment planning as a multi-criteria optimization problem, around the millennium we developed a real-time decision support tool that could evaluate all the best possible compromises between clinical tradeoffs —known as ‘Pareto-optimal solutions’— to enable clinicians to select the most appropriate treatment for a patient.”

 Clinicians at four cancer centers of St. Luke’s University Health Network in Pennsylvania have been using MCO to optimize treatment planning since August 2018.
 Tianyou Xue, Ph.D., chief physicist at St. Luke’s, first saw Eclipse with MCO demonstrated at the July/August 2017 American Association of Physicists in Medicine (AAPM) Conference, and he was intrigued with how the tool could help users enhance the quality and efficiency of their planning process.